Tauranga (Rotorua), New Zealand

 You will witness a traditional warrior challenge (wero) and powhiri (welcome onto the marae), which will be followed by speeches of welcome and a hongi -- the pressing of noses.

 After some light refreshments, watch a lively Maori concert featuring action songs, poi dances, stick games and the haka war dance.
+The local weavers at the marae are proud to present their work.

 Photography is restricted during the powhiri (welcome ceremony onto the Marae) and participants will be asked to remove their hats and shoes when entering the meetinghouse.